 One challenge when quantifying nutrient density is the bioavailability of nutrients from different sources.
 Nutrients in some foods tend to be more bioavailable than others.

 Protein, vitamin A, iron, zinc, and omega-3 fatty acids are less bioavailable in plant foods than from animal sources.
-The good news is that most Optimisers find these nutrients reasonably easy to obtain in adequate quantities from an omnivorous diet, hence bioavailability is not a major concern.
+The good news is that most Optimisers find these nutrients reasonably easy to obtain in adequate quantities from an omnivorous diet.
+Hence bioavailability is usually not a major concern.

 Unfortunately, there is limited data to quantify the nutrients consumed vs the utilisable nutrients absorbed.
 Without a rigorous food database that considers bioavailability, it is impossible to quantify and incorporate into nutrient density calculations.
 In the first instance, targeting ONIs from plant AND animal-based foods will ensure that adequate nutrients are available.

-If you are able to achieve close to the Optimal Nutrient Intakes, sufficient nutrients will likely be available to compensate for any bioavailability or absorption issues.
+If you can achieve close to the Optimal Nutrient Intakes, sufficient nutrients will likely be available to compensate for any bioavailability or absorption issues.
 Targeting the ONI stretch targets thus provides a ‘safety factor’ that accounts for any limited bioavailability or reduced nutrient absorption.

 Quantifying your current nutrient intake also enables you to identify the nutrients available in lower quantities relative to ONI targets.
 Using this information, you can then review the priority of vitamins and minerals listed at the top of your nutrient fingerprint chart and investigate if they are bioavailable from the food sources you typically consume.